firavoyage/blogging/projects.md

   - by parac
 - local based
   - static files instead of cloud res
-- sync everywhere
+- publish everywhere
+  - in one click
+  - github pages
+  - hacker news
+  - dev to
+  - cnblogs
+  - zhihu
+  - jianshu
-  - by once
+  - juejin
 - various themes
   - by voyage
 - inspired by